DemGrg/Chrome_YT_extension/README.md

 - Allows users to select different GPT models.
 - Provides options to adjust the temperature for the GPT model.
 - Saves and retrieves the OpenAI API key locally.
+- Allows user to ask additional questions to GPT model that will be answered at the end of the summary.
-- Downloads the summarized data as a JSON file.
+- Downloads the summarized data as a JSON file or copy it to the clipboard.

 ## Installation